To decide which is the best bridge camera for 2018, and which one you should buy, you have to understand the concept of a bridge camera.

 Best Bridge Camera 2018

-The Sony Cyber-Shot RX10 III comes with a large aperture 24-600 mm F2.4-4 optical 25x zoom lens and 1.0 type stacked CMOS sensor which brings your subjects out in a mesmerizing way, whether it’s a close-up or a shot taken from a far distance; with the extended zoom, blazing speed, quietness of operation, you are guaranteed to enjoy an amazing shooting experience.
+Whether it’s a close-up or a shot taken from a far distance; with the extended zoom, blazing speed, quietness of operation, you are guaranteed to enjoy a fantastic shooting experience.

-Its amazing features like the large-diameter Zeiss Vario-Sonnar T*24*600 mm F2.4-4 lens to make you get more stunning images throughout a wider range, and superior corner-to-corner image sharpness across the zoom range.
+It has amazing features like the large-diameter Zeiss Vario-Sonnar T*24*600mm f2.4-4 lens to make you get more stunning images throughout a wider range, and superior corner-to-corner image sharpness across the zoom range.

 High-precision 4K movies with a wider range of pure quality of full pixel readout, which helps you make professional-class movies.